NBC’s Mike Tirico travels 12,000 miles to pull double-duty, hosting Olympics and Super Bowl

 “That was like the coolest damn thing,” he said.

-On Thursday afternoon, Tirico rehearsed the Lombardi Trophy on Microsoft Teams and went to a production meeting for the primetime Olympics broadcast, his last in Stamford before flying to Los Angeles.
+On Thursday afternoon, Tirico rehearsed the Lombardi Trophy on Microsoft Teams and went to a production meeting for the prime-time Olympics broadcast, his last in Stamford before flying to Los Angeles.

 “It’s been as good as I’d hoped it would be,” Tirico said.
 “I’m just hoping that the weekend pays [it all] off.”